-While owning a private number plate is a popular option for many motorists, there are some potential problems associated with all car registrations which you should be aware of.
+While owning a private number plate is a popular option for many motorists with services like myreg plates, there are some potential problems associated with all car registrations which you should be aware of.

 One of the biggest threats facing car owners at the moment comes in the form of a cloning scam which sees genuine plates copied by crooks in order to mask the identity of the vehicles they are using.

 To raise awareness about this issue and hopefully save you some anguish, here are the facts you need to know and the strategies for avoiding this scam which could cost you thousands.

 Rise of the Scammers